-If you are seeing lagging audio, choppy video, delays in the connection, or other call quality issue, this guide will walk you step by step to help diagnose the issue, and resolve the problem.
+If you are seeing lagging audio, choppy video, delays in the connection, or other call quality issues, this guide will walk you step by step to help diagnose the issue and resolve the problem.

 Step 1.
 Understanding the Technology

 Doxy.me is a peer-to-peer based system, which means when you connect to another person through audio and video, that data is being transmitted directly between those two peers and not through the Doxy.me system.
-The exception to this, is when one (or more) of the participants is behind a firewall or secure network (like a hospital or larger corporate environment).
+The exception to this is when one (or more) of the participants are behind a firewall or secure network (like a hospital or broader corporate environment).
 If you think this might apply to you, see Section 4: firewalls and secure networks for further information on this case.
-This is important contrast to other services like FaceTime, Skype, VSEE ect that have servers between you and the other participant.
-This is important to note, as if you can have a good quality call on one of those services, it doesn't mean you are setup ideally for a Doxy.me session.
+This is an important contrast to other services like FaceTime, Skype, VSEE etc that have servers between you and the other participant.
+This is important to note, as if you can have a good quality call on one of those services, it doesn't mean you are set up ideally for a Doxy.me session.

-As a peer-to-peer based technology these are some normal items to be aware of:
+As a peer-to-peer based technology these are some typical items to be aware of:

-- If you are on a slow internet connection, the video quality is limited by how fast your internet service is able to upload and download the video feed.
+- If you are on a slow internet connection, the video quality is limited by how fast your internet service can upload and download the video feed.